dekrus/Fallout2MechanicsMiniRework/README.md

 Replaces the instant stimpak heal with a regeneration over time.

 - Stimpack increases healing rate, triggering health regeneration.
-- Super Stimpak restores up to 60 hp, while temporarily reducing the "healing rate" based on the actual hp restored.
+- Super Stimpak instantly restores up to 60 hp, while temporarily reducing the "healing rate" based on the actual hp restored.
 Also Super Stimpak heals broken limbs.
 - Some monsters have passive regeneration: wanamingos/centaurs.
 (Can be disabled in ini)
 - Fire and plasma damage temporarily reduces the target's regeneration.
 - New bonus perk "Regeneration", which is automatically added if the base "healing rate" is more than 5, allowing to heal injuried limb while regeneratin hp.